xunhuang/notes/content/posts/llama-cpp-basic.md

 ## Inferencing on M1/M2 Mac

 Project [llama.cpp ](https://github.com/ggerganov/llama.cpp) makes this easy.
+A good article on [how this is even possible](https://finbarr.ca/how-is-llama-cpp-possible/), I found the two tables for memory required for  (parameter size, memory required), and (parameter size, response time) useful.

 Let's skip the original model, go use a pre-converted model directly first.